lucasgattas/ComfyUI-Egregora-Audio-Super-Resolution/README.md

 **Purpose:** CPU fallback using FFTW.
 Same idea as GPU but slower.

 **Use case:**
-- When you don?t have CUDA/CuPy
+- When you don´t have CUDA/CuPy

 ---